parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 {::options parse_block_html="false" /}

-2. You are working on a new genome assembly tool for short-read sequences.
+b) You are working on a new genome assembly tool for short-read sequences.
 However, you don't have any reads of your own to test it!
 You know that SRA metadata includes the sequencing platform reads were generated on, so you decide you want to check there.
 Write a SQL command in the query terminal to find all data sequenced with the OXFORD_NANOPORE platform.

 {::options parse_block_html="true" /}
 <details><summary markdown="span">**Click here to see solution!**</summary>